martin-hughes/libtmt/docs/FeatureCompleteness.md

 4. libtmt only supports one alternate character set - ACS mode - but the user can specify the ACS character set to use.

-5. Currently, no tests check that attributes are copied / set correctly.

 The full keycode string for `sgr` is `\E[0;10%?%p1%t;7%;%?%p2%t;4%;%?%p3%t;7%;%?%p4%t;5%;%?%p6%t;1%;%?%p7%t;8%;%?%p9%t;11%;m,`